 Pro tip: Just don’t park in the museum parking lot because you will get a ticket.

 Roll Down Palm Canyon Drive

-This iconic strip in the main downtown area is where you’ll find a number of notable Palm Springs attractions, museums, the Palm Canyon Theater, fine dining, and great shopping.
+This iconic strip in the main downtown area is where you’ll find some notable Palm Springs attractions, museums, the Palm Canyon Theater, restaurants, and great shopping.

 Visit Thousand Palms Oasis

 Thousand Palms Oasis in the Coachella Valley Preserve has 20,000+ acres of desert wilderness and trails.
 In the center, you’ll find an idyllic palm oasis with giant California fan palms that served as the backdrop of Cecil De Mille’s King of Kings.